 - According to an article for Very Well Mind, “In recent years, there has been a steady increase in the numbers of men who elect to end their own lives prematurely through suicide.
 Over 41,000 people die by suicide each year in the U.S. and suicide is the seventh leading cause of death for all U.S. men.
 Men are four times more likely than women to die from suicide.”
 The first 3 risk factors mentioned are: Using drugs and/or alcohol to help cope with emotions, relationships, the pressure of work or other issues; Social isolation or living alone; Not being able to form or sustain meaningful relationships.

 Maybe I am not as out of the Man Box as I thought I was…

 3. Self-love is everything especially when you are not at your best.

 Unconditional love is a big ideal that many of us claim to have reached.
-Yet, when we feel that we are not performing to a certain level, that love seems very conditional.
+Yet, when we feel that we are not performing at a certain level, that love seems very conditional.
 At least this is the case for me.
-I am 100% convinced that repetitive negative self talk led me to the emergency room.
+I am 100% convinced that repetitive negative self-talk led me to the emergency room.
 The introspection that occurred on the aftermath of the panic attack helped me identify Billy and I am grateful that I did.
 Up until that day, I had no idea of the emotional abuse I was subjecting myself.
 I always knew that I was perfectionist, but at this point, this is no longer perfectionism.

 This is abuse.